 At the end of a long winter, horse blankets can be so dirty they look unsalvagable.
-In fact, you may be tempted to toss your blankets our rather than trying cleaning them, but in this Ultimate Guide to Care and Cleaning of Horse Blankets, I’ll show you how to clean and restore soiled and weathered horse blankets so they’re ready to look great and perform well for another season.
+In fact, you may be tempted to toss your blankets out rather than trying cleaning them, but in this Ultimate Guide to Care and Cleaning of Horse Blankets, I’ll show you how to wash horse blankets thoroughly- so you can totally clean and restore even the most soiled and weathered horse blankets.
+By learning how to wash horse blankets correctly, your blankets can look great and perform well for another season.

 Spring Cleaning for Horse Blankets

 In our rush to enjoy spring weather with our horses, it can be tempting to remove horse blankets in the spring and toss them into storage to deal with late, but a bit of time caring for your blankets in spring means having fresh, repaired, ready-to-warm blankets to pull out on that first cold night next fall.

 Below are the steps you should take each spring to ensure blanket longevity:

 Removed Caked on Dirt Before Removing Blanket from Horse

 If your spring has been a wet one, when you pull blankets off for the spring to switch to lightweight overnight sheets or no blanket at all, there’s a good chance your blanket will be covered with caked-on dirt.
 Since a blanket in this condition can’t go in a washing machine (and wouldn’t come clean if it did!)
 You’ll need to clean this caked-on mud off your blanket first.

 I do this with a rubber curry comb (avoid the metal type as this can damage the nylon fabric of the exterior).
 Once that dirt is broken up a bit, you can use a stiff brush to remove as much as possible.
 You may have to repeat currying and then brushing a few times, depending on how dirty your blanket is.

 Inspect for Tears